-(i) To overcome the limitations of existing MAB methods that focus mainly on the cumulative regret analysis for adaptive allocation, we develop a unified framework that integrates adaptive allocation and sequential test simultaneously.
+(i) To overcome the limitations of existing MAB methods that primarily evaluate adaptive allocation through cumulative regret analysis, we develop a unified framework that integrates adaptive allocation and sequential testing simultaneously.

-(ii) For the methodology, we propose a new and general MAB process termed UNB by generating non-i.i.d., non-sub-Gaussian, and sublinear reward samples with pairwise correlations across arms.
-UNB integrates the adaptive reinforcement of the probabilistic urn model with the {\it exploration-exploitation} principle of MAB, implementing a cumulative reward driven multivariate hypergeometric allocation.
+(ii) For the methodology, we propose a new and general MAB process termed UNB, which accommodates non-i.i.d., non-sub-Gaussian rewards with sublinear sample size accumulation for suboptimal arms and pairwise cross-arm correlations.
+UNB integrates the adaptive reinforcement of the probabilistic urn model with the {\it exploration-exploitation} principle of MAB, implementing an allocation driven by cumulative return via multinomial sampling.

 (iii) Theoretically, we establish a functional central limit theorem (FCLT) for the expected reward estimator process under adaptive allocation.
-Since the cumulative sample size of suboptimal arms grows sublinearly, we apply an information time transformation, after which the sequential test statistic converges to standard Brownian motion, justifying the use of classical group sequential boundaries.
+Since the cumulative sample size of suboptimal arms grows sublinearly, we apply an information time transformation, after which the sequential test statistic converges to a standard Brownian motion, justifying the use of classical group sequential boundaries.

 The remainder of this paper is organized as follows.
-In Section \ref{sec2}, we present the urn bandit process for adaptive allocation.
+In Section \ref{sec2}, we present the UNB process for adaptive allocation.
 Section \ref{sec3} provides the asymptotic theory and statistical inference.
-In Section \ref{sec4}, we show the sequential test under the UNB Process.
-Sections \ref{sec5} and \ref{sec6} check the performance of the proposed method by conducting extensive simulation studies and analyzing real data.
-Section \ref{sec7} gives some concluding remarks.
-Proofs of all theoretical results, including lemmas, corollaries, and theorems, are deferred to the Supplementary Material.
+Section \ref{sec4} develops the sequential tests framework within the UNB process.
+Sections \ref{sec5} and \ref{sec6} evaluate the performance of the proposed method by conducting extensive simulation studies and analyzing real data.
+Section \ref{sec7} provides concluding remarks.
+Detailed theoretical proofs, additional numerical simulations, and real data studies are provided in the Supplementary Material.